Admiral-Billy/Pokerogue-App/README.md

 # PokeRogue App
 An app to play Pokerogue.net in an app window.
 Wow!
-Offline mode can be ran by using the included bat/sh/command file, but requires the game files to be installed using the update script in the resources folder (which is also used to install https://www.pkmn.help for offline use).
-To find the resources folder on Mac you need to step into the actual App.
+The app is playable in both online and offline mode.
+Online mode is the default, but you can switch to offline mode at any time by downloading the newest game files (file -> download) and then switching to offline (settings -> offline).

-All cookie-related information can be found in %AppData%/Pokerogue; go there and delete the whole thing if you want the game to forget your login/settings/etc.
+All cookie-related information can be found in %AppData%/Pokerogue; go there and delete the whole thing if you want the game to forget your login/settings/offline saves/etc.

-It's worth noting that if you're using the offline version startup will be slower, and performance will likely be worse due to running a server locally, so keep that in mind!

-Hit Alt and you can view a list of utilities as well as their shortcuts, but they're also included here for your convenience:
+The menu at the top has a list of utilities as well as their shortcuts, but they're also included here for your convenience:
 Alt: Opens the menu bar that has the utilities tab, containing all of the below.
-Ctrl+R: Soft resets the game, as if you relaunched it
+Ctrl+R or F5: Soft resets the game, as if you relaunched it
 F11: Fullscreens the game
 F12: Developer console
 Ctrl+T: pkmn.help website (useful for being a type calculator and having a pokedex to access bulbapedia)